Vayeitzei: Two Stones

 Having sent a message intended to show Esau that he is not benefiting from either the firstborn rights or the stolen blessing, Jacob waits for news of Esau’s reaction.

-Jacob Sees Esau Coming to Meet Him (with an army), by J.J.
-Tissot
+Jacob Sees Esau Coming to Meet Him (with an army),

 And the messengers returned to Jacob saying: “We came to your brother, to Esau, and moreover he is on his way to meet you, and 400 men are with him.”
 And Jacob became very frightened … (Genesis 32:7-8)

-Four hundred men count as am l independent army in the Torah.7 If Esau is still angry at Jacob, then he can use his army kill his brother and take over his people.
+Four hundred men count as an independent army in the Torah.7 If Esau is still angry at Jacob, then he can use his army kill his brother and take over his people.
 If Esau, too, is frightened and anxious, then his army would be good to have on hand in case their meeting goes badly.

 Esau might view Jacob’s message as a challenge dressed up in polite language.
 Here is one way Esau might misinterpret his brother’s words: